 What a Real G5 Would Cost

-The current G3 storm causes manageable disruptions: voltage fluctuations in power grids, intermittent GPS errors, and degraded high-frequency radio for a day or two.
+The just-ended G3 storm caused manageable disruptions: voltage fluctuations in power grids, intermittent GPS errors, and degraded high-frequency radio.
 A G5 would be catastrophic.

 $41.5 billion